Assessment of hybrid machine learning models for non-linear system identification of fatigue test rigs: Material and methods

 The Long Short-Term Memory network, introduced in Hochreiter and Schmidhuber\cite{Hochreiter1997, Gers1999}, is a type of artificial neural network used for sequential data processing.
 Its gated structure was designed to overcome the vanishing gradient problem of previous recurrent neural networks.
 As a result, these networks can be trained more efficiently and are generally better at memorizing relationships over long time periods.
 While many applications of LSTM networks are designed to forecast a time series from data samples of its history in an autoregressive manner, this work applies them to approximate responses of a physical quantity of interest, using concurrent measurements of other physical quantities as input data.
 This section only provides a short overview of the LSTM network algorithm.
-For more detailed information, the reader is referred to the aforementioned works.\\ An LSTM network is composed of one or multiple memory blocks.
-Each memory block contains a number of memory cells, where $\V c(t_i)$ denotes the vector of inner cell states at time step $t_i$ with $i=1\dots L$.
+For more detailed information, the reader is referred to the aforementioned works.\\ When applied to measurement data from dynamic systems with high sampling rates, processing a long measurement times series in a single LSTM network prediction would lead to significant performance issues.
+These are overcome by conducting model training and inference using time windows, which are ultimately recombined into a continuous prediction.